exodustx0/aoc-2021/README.md

 (*boards)[lastBoard].unmarkedSum() * int((*calls)[lastCall])
 ```

 Especially since `*` is used for both multiplying and dereferencing, this is _much_ more legible to me.
 Note that Go will format to this only when this expression is _one_ of the arguments to a function call; for some reason, however, it'll actually format to the _space-separated_ version if it's the only argument in a function call.
-I guess that Go wants spaces to separate both arguments and expression tokens.
+I guess that Go wants spaces to separate arguments _or_ expression tokens, but never both at the same time.
 One space-separation to rule them all.

 (Also, in case it comes up at some point: I'm not averse to going back and reworking previous days' code.
 I'm a perfectionist.
 Posterity can still have the commit history!)